erikallin/cucitrace/WarmupTask/Task 1/Task 1.1.md

 	4: Difficult
 	5: Very difficult

--> When you complete your answer, you are ready for your original task -> CLOSE ALL the tabs in the explorer
+-> When you complete your answer, you are ready for next warm up task -> CLOSE ALL the tabs in the explorer
 -> Continue to "Task 2.0.md"